 These four steps will improve and heal your emotional body, deepen your communication, and help you develop your empowered self.
 Let’s explore each step with greater detail.

 Being honest means not hiding from the truth.
 To tell the truth about how you feel requires tremendous vulnerability.
 But doing so will lead you back to your inner strength and power.
 Another paradox... in order to be powerful, you must be willing to be vulnerable.
-The best way to be honest is to learn to self-reflect and pay attention to your emotional body.
-Make time to listen to your feels about what’s happening in your life.
+The best way, to be honest, is to learn to self-reflect and pay attention to your emotional body.
+Make time to listen to how you feel about what’s happening in your life.
 Seek to understand your emotions and the way they make you feel.

 Being honest also means letting go of judgment and preconditioned ideas from your past.
-Things like “girls should look pretty and not speak up”, or “boys don’t cry”.
-These are so ingrained as appropriate behavior that we judge ourselves as bad and wrong if we break these out-dated childhood laws.
+Things like “girls should look pretty and not speak up” or “boys don’t cry.”
+These are so ingrained in us as appropriate behavior that we judge ourselves as bad and wrong if we break these out-dated childhood laws.
 These old beliefs become a shadow law that makes it difficult for us to be honest about how we feel.

 Give yourself permission to feel all of your emotions and to express them at least to yourself.
 This isn’t about sharing your feelings with others.
 This has nothing to do with having others understand you.
 This is about being honest so you can understand who you have become.
 If you are angry at your boss or wife, telling yourself the truth is more healthy than repressing these feelings and eventually punishing and/or sabotaging your relationships.

-Being honest is about confronting yourself rather than avoiding.
-When you are honest you are taking responsibility for how you feel and admitting the truth to yourself.
+Being honest is about confronting yourself rather than avoiding feelings.
+When you are honest, you are taking responsibility for how you feel and admitting the truth to yourself.
 You don’t have to let anyone else know “how they made you feel.”
 Only you need to know!
 When you are honest you can take action about the feelings lingering inside.

 Being honest means being aware and then taking responsibility for what is going on inside of you.
 This means not distracting yourself from what is true for you.